The Psychology of Cancel Culture: Impacts on Mental Health

 Broadening the Perspective with Psychological Theories

 To fully grasp the intricacies of cancel culture, it’s valuable to explore it through the lens of various psychological theories.
 Concepts like Cognitive Dissonance, Groupthink, and Social Identity Theory may offer deeper insights into the dynamics at play.
+Additionally, cancel culture can act as a form of retribution and justice when the traditional justice system is ineffective.

 Cognitive Dissonance in Cancel Culture